BradleyCulley/bradleyculley.github.io/_posts/2025-05-24-mont-saint-victoire.md

 <p>
 In a college class in 2009, I wrote two poems in "response" to a painting within a series of paintings by Paul Cézanne.
 The series is titled "Mont Sainte-Victoire".
-The name of the college class was "The Writing of Poetry".
+Mont Sainte-Victoire is a mountain ridge in the south of France.² The name of the college class was "The Writing of Poetry".
 </p>

 <p>
+Below are the poems, with slight updates.
-I can't remember which painting in the series I was looking at when thinking of the poem.
+I can't remember which painting in the series I was looking at when writing the poems.
 It may have been the one pictured above.
-All the paintings in the series are similar, though.
+All the paintings in the series are of the same landscape with the mountain ridge.
 </p>

 <hr/>